GregW55/Sentiment-based-trading-bot/README.md

 Sets the trading period and initializes the Alpaca broker and the MLTrader strategy.

 Runs the trading bot in a loop, executing trading iterations and handling sleep intervals.

+# Notes:

+Ensure you have sufficient funds in your Alpaca account to execute trades.

+This bot is configured to trade the NVDA stock; you can modify the symbol and parameters as needed.

+Always test the bot in a paper trading environment before deploying it with real funds.